View Document

 3. Suitable training and emergency planning for all users

-(28) All Dangerous goods will be stored in strict accordance with the Victorian Dangerous Goods (Storage and Handling) Regulations 2012 (Vic).
+(29) All Dangerous goods will be stored in strict accordance with the Victorian Dangerous Goods (Storage and Handling) Regulations 2012.

 Part G - Signage and Placarding

-(29) All signage and placarding will align with the requirements outlined in Victorian Dangerous Goods (Storage and Handling) Regulations 2012 (Vic)).
+(30) All signage and placarding will align with the requirements outlined in Victorian Dangerous Goods (Storage and Handling) Regulations 2012.

-(31) Dangerous goods storage areas will be correctly signed to indicate the class types of the materials present.
+(32) Storage areas of dangerous goods will be correctly signed to indicate the class types of the materials present.

 Part H - Health Surveillance

-(32) Health surveillance or screening, where required, are detailed in the SDS for each regulated chemical material.
-These requirements will be documented as part of the chemical risk assessment and health surveillance/screening will be provided when:
+(33) Health surveillance or screening, where required, are detailed in the SDS for each regulated chemical material.
+Health surveillance/screening will be provided when the chemical materials in use are:

-2. Chemical materials which present adverse/severe health conditions and exposure is likely to have an adverse health effects as detailed in the Victorian Occupational Health and Safety Regulations 2017.
+2. Sufficiently probable through exposure to present adverse or severe health conditions and adverse health effects as detailed in the Victorian Occupational Health and Safety Regulations 2017.

 Part I - Waste Management